easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/3_Advanced/3_03_slurm_jobs.md

 that are in place in the job environment are most likely *irrelevant*, since configuration settings they specify they will most likely be overruled by the corresponding command line options.
-It does also imply however that the EasyBuild configuration that is in place when ``eb --job`` is used does also work on the compute nodes to which the job is submitted.
+It does also imply however that the EasyBuild configuration that is in place when ``eb --job`` is used should also work on the compute nodes to which the job is submitted as EasyBuild will generate the command line options used in the job script based on that configuration.

 ## Using ``eb --job``